+Students, employees and others may attempt to resolve minor issues by addressing concerns directly to the person alleged to have violated this policy, but they are not expected or required to do so.
+Any attempts to voluntarily resolve a grievance will not delay the investigation once a report has been made to the district.
 Unless the concern is otherwise voluntarily resolved, all persons must report incidents that might constitute discrimination, harassment or retaliation directly to the compliance officer or acting compliance officer.
-All district employees will instruct all persons seeking to file a grievance to communicate directly with the compliance officer.
-Even if the suspected victim of discrimination, harassment or retaliation does not file a grievance, district employees are required to report to the compliance officer any observations, rumors or other information about actions prohibited by this policy.
+All district employees will instruct all persons seeking to make a grievance to communicate directly with the compliance officer.
+Even if the potential victim of discrimination, harassment or retaliation does not file a grievance, district employees are required to report to the compliance officer any observations, rumors or other information regarding actions prohibited by this policy.
+If a verbal grievance is made, the person will be asked to submit a written complaint to the compliance officer officer.
 If a person refuses or is unable to submit a written complaint, the compliance officer will summarize the verbal complaint in writing.
-A grievance is not needed for the district to act upon finding a violation of law, district policy or district expectations.
+A grievance is not needed for the district to take action upon finding a violation of law, district policy or district expectations.

-Even if a grievance under this policy is not directly filed, if the compliance officer otherwise learns about possible discrimination, harassment or retaliation, including violence, the district will conduct a prompt, impartial, adequate, reliable and thorough investigation to determine whether unlawful conduct occurred and will implement the appropriate interim measures if necessary.
+Even if a grievance is not directly filed, if the compliance officer otherwise learns about possible discrimination, harassment or retaliation, including violence, the district will conduct a prompt, impartial, adequate, reliable and thorough investigation to determine whether unlawful conduct occurred and will implement the appropriate interim measures if necessary.